“Happy Birthday St Andrews. Here’s to you, and here’s to the next 600 years.”

 “It’s knowing that so many of Scotland’s finest brains and great achievers gained – and continue to gain – inspiration from this place that makes me so proud to be the Patron of our university’s 600th Anniversary Appeal.”

-The University of St Andrews 600th Anniversary Campaign has now launched, with the support of alumni and friends around the world including former US President Bill Clinton, James Bond icon Sir Sean Connery, Scotland’s First Minister Alex Salmond, and Harvard President, Drew Gilpin Faust.
+The University of St Andrews 600th Anniversary Campaign was launched, with the support of alumni and friends around the world including former US President Bill Clinton, James Bond icon Sir Sean Connery, Alex Salmond, then Scotland's First Minister, and Harvard President, Drew Gilpin Faust.
 Here you can read their warm words:

 “Congratulations to all those gathered to launch the 600th anniversary of the University of St Andrews.